chrishinds/tactile/README.md

 TL;DR: [https://chrishinds.github.io/tactile/](https://chrishinds.github.io/tactile/)

-A red green and blue tiles of equal numbers are placed on a 3x5 grid.
+Red green and blue tiles of equal numbers are placed on a 3x5 grid.
 Tiles' positions can be permuted by 8 operations: a shift up or down on any of three of the columns (with the top/bottom tile wrapping within that column), or the rotation of the grid's central square of 3x3 tiles either clockwise or counter-clockwise (referred to here as left and right, respectively).
 The "solution" is defined as the board state where the tiles form 3 neat columns of red, green, and blue, from left to right.
 The "game" is to take the board from a starting state, permute with a sequence of operations, and reach the solution state.
 Here's an example of a game with an initial state which can reach the solution using only a single operation:

 <img src="img/example.png" width="300"/>

 A quick playable demonstrator for Tactile is provided in the `/play` folder.
 It's implemented in React and Typescript.
-You can play it on the github pages link above.
+You can play it on the github-pages link above.

 # Simulation of Tactile Permutations in Golang